Read our 2018 Report Card for Higgins.

 H.R.
 1039 amends the federal criminal code to authorize a probation officer to arrest a person, without warrant, if there is probable cause to believe that person forcibly assaulted or obstructed a probation officer while performing their official duties.
 The bill also would direct the ...

-From Jan 2017 to Sep 2017, Higgins missed 9 of 529 roll call votes, which is 1.7%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2017 to Feb 2019, Higgins missed 39 of 1,297 roll call votes, which is 3.0%.
+This is worse than the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|